 Players should report one hour before game time, but no later than 45 minutes.

 WHAT ARE MY OPTIONS FOR PAYING MONTHLY FEES?

 All travel team fees are due on the 1st of each month.
 You have TWO options for payment.
 1. When you pay for your registration fee at the start of the season, your credit card will be automatically charged on the 1st of each month (plus a 3% processing fee) for your monthly dues.
 2. If you would like to pay for the entire season in one payment, we offer a 15% discount on your monthly fees.
-The one time payment must be made when you join the program. ** First payment is due when you join the program.
+The one time payment must be made when you join the program and is non-refundable. ** First payment is due when you join the program.
 If you join before the season starts on May 1, you will pay your first month’s fee (May).
 If you join after the first of any month during the season, you will pay your monthly fee and uniform fee.

 WHAT IS THF'S CANCELLATION POLICY?

 If for any reason a player decides to leave our program, a fee of one month’s dues is applied, unless a written email is sent to email@example.com two weeks before the next pay period.
 We have this policy in place because your son has taken a roster spot and a two-week period will provide our staff sufficient time to recruit a new player into the program if necessary.
 It makes it very difficult for us to schedule coaches, field permits, umpires, and manage the game rosters if we don’t know have control over players ending their membership prematurely. ** The cancellation policy is strictly enforced.

 WHAT IF MY PAYMENT IS LATE?